christopherowers/supratidal_forests/README.md

 ### Interaction with existing classification and typology schemes

 The Interim [Australian National Aquatic Ecosystem (ANAE) Classification Framework](https://www.dcceew.gov.au/water/cewo/monitoring/aquatic-ecosystems-toolkit) is a broad-scale and attribute-based scheme for classifying aquatic ecosystems in a nationally-consistent manner.
 The draft typology presented here, broadly aligns with Level 3 categorisation of aquatic ecosystems into marine, estuarine, lacustrine, palustrine, riverine, floodplain, and subterranean classes; and the use of elevation markers such as Highest Astronomical Tide (HAT) as a key discriminant among classes.
-We expect coastal forested wetlands within marine, estuarine, palustrine and floodplain classes may be among the diversity of settings included in the national SCF forest map (Table 1).
+We expect coastal forested wetlands within marine, estuarine, palustrine and floodplain classes may be among the diversity of settings included in the national __*SCF Forest*__ map (Table 1).
 There may be some inconsistencies, however – for example, ‘supratidal’ elevations are an included water depth class within marine/estuarine classes of the ANAE (following the National Intertidal Subtidal Benthic Habitat Classification Scheme), despite HAT (i.e. our lower limit of the supratidal zone) being used as the upper limit of marine/estuarine classes (Aquatic Ecosystems Task Group, 2012).
-The definition of an upper salinity threshold of 0.5‰ for palustrine settings may also be inconsistent with some ‘coastal palustrine forests’ and ‘perched supratidal forests’ in our mapping product, which might be subject at times to considerably higher salinity conditions.
+The definition of an upper salinity threshold of 0.5‰ for palustrine settings may also be inconsistent with some ‘coastal floodplain forests’ and ‘perched supratidal forests’ in our mapping product, which might be subject at times to considerably higher salinity conditions.
 It is also noted that the ANAE is still considered an interim product in need of further revision (Aquatic Ecosystems Task Group, 2012).

 The diverse nature of Australia’s supratidal forests also makes simple alignment with new [IUCN Global Ecosystem Typology](https://www.iucn.org/resources/conservation-tool/iucn-global-ecosystem-typology) challenging, as various Australia settings might be variously categorised under multiple realms and functional groups based upon their landscape position and climatic zone (Table 1):